Constitution of Tuvalu: The 2010 amendments to the Constitution

-The Tuvalu Constitutional Review Project 2016-2023
+The Tuvalu Constitutional Review Project 2016–2023

 In 2016 a review of the Constitution of Tuvalu commenced.
 The Tuvalu Constitutional Review Project was implemented by the United Nations Development Programme (UNDP) and the Government of Tuvalu.
 The project reviewed executive/parliamentary relations and Tuvalu's commitments under international law.
 The project considered the country's socio-economic and political context, such as the sensitivities over political and religious diversity among Tuvalu's Christian and religious minorities.

 In July 2020 the Parliament of Tuvalu adopted a Motion to establish: “a constitution select committee that would monitor in ensuring that the constitution plans for the review are observed”.
 The MPs appointed to the committee were: Hon.
 Minister Simon Kofe (Chair), Hon.
 Minister Seve Paeniu, Hon.
 Minister Isaia Taape, Rt.
 Hon.
 MP Enele Sopoaga, and Hon.
 MP Dr. Puakena Boreham.
 The Attorney General was appointed as the adviser to the committee.

 The Final Report of the Constitutional Review Parliamentary Select Committee was published on 12 December 2022. on the same date the Constitution of Tuvalu Bill 2022 was published.
 The Select Committee received advice from experts in constitutional law, including Prof. Tom Ginsburg, of the University of Chicago and a specialist in comparative constitutional law.

 On 5 September 2023, Tuvalu's parliament passed the Constitution of Tuvalu Act 2023, with the changes to the Constitution coming into effect on 1 October 2023.

 Constitution of Tuvalu Act 2023

-Simon Kofe, the Chair of the Constitutional Review Parliamentary Select Committee, summarised the changes to the Constitution as focussing on key areas:

-"(1) the climate crisis and recognition of Tuvalu's statehood; (2) enhancing the stability of governance; (3) judicial reforms; and (4) rights and culture."
+Simon Kofe, the Chair of the Constitutional Review Parliamentary Select Committee, summarised the changes to the Constitution as focussing on the climate crisis and recognition of Tuvalu's statehood, enhancing the stability of governance, judicial reforms, and rights and culture.